BrainGPT: Unleashing the Potential of EEG Generalist Foundation Model by Autoregressive Pre-training: Method

-The size of $\mathcal{R}(X)$ corresponds to the count of unique electrodes present in $X$.
-To distinguish between different electrodes, we introduce a trainable electrode vocabulary $v_E \in \mathbb{R}^{|R(X)| \times C}$.
-All elements in \(D_e\) share the same electrode embedding \(v_E^e\).
-This embedding is served as condition and then concatenated along the sequence dimension to $x_i^e$.
-For simplicity, we consistently refer to the concatenated sequence as \(x_i^e\):
+To differentiate between electrodes, we introduce a trainable electrode vocabulary \( \mathcal{V} \in \mathbb{R}^{E \times D} \).
+All samples \( x_i^e \) from the same electrode share the corresponding embedding \( \mathcal{V}_e \).
+This embedding serves as a prefix condition and is concatenated along the sequence dimension with \( x_i^e \).
+For simplicity, we continue to refer to the concatenated sequence as \( x_i^e \).

 where $\|$ signifies the concatenation operation.
 Hence, signals from various domains and electrodes have been standardized into a highly scalable format.
-The chronological sequences $x_i^e$, which contains $T$+1 EEG "\textit{tokens}", will serve as the fundamental unit for performing autoregressive reconstruction.
+The chronological sequences $x_i^e$, which contains $\text{T+1}$ EEG \textit{tokens}, will serve as the fundamental unit for performing autoregressive reconstruction.